transdigiware/blockchain/howto/pricing-saas.md

 | **Hourly cost: {{site.data.keyword.cloud_notm}} Kubernetes cluster**    | $0.27 USD <br> (Compute: 4 x 16 lowest tier; 1 worker node; 1 zone) <br> (IP Allocation: $16 USD/month) | $0.46 USD <br> (Compute: 8 x 32 lowest tier; 1 worker node; 1 zone) <br> (IP Allocation: $16 USD/month) |
 | **Hourly cost: Storage** | $0.07 USD <br> 340GB  <br> [Bronze](https://www.ibm.com/cloud/file-storage/pricing){: external} <br>  2 IOPS/GB | $0.13 USD <br> 420GB <br> [Silver](https://www.ibm.com/cloud/file-storage/pricing){: external} <br> 4 IOPS/GB  |
 | **Total hourly cost** | **$0.82 USD** | **$1.90 USD**| |
+{: caption="Table 1.
+Pricing examples for a test network and joining a network" caption-side="bottom"}
 ** [Preview the {{site.data.keyword.blockchainfull_notm}} Platform at no charge](/docs/blockchain?topic=blockchain-ibp-saas-pricing#ibp-saas-pricing-free) for 30 days when you link your {{site.data.keyword.blockchainfull_notm}} Platform service instance to an {{site.data.keyword.cloud_notm}} Kubernetes free cluster.
 Performance is limited by throughput, storage and functionality. {{site.data.keyword.cloud_notm}} will delete your Kubernetes cluster after 30 days and you cannot migrate any nodes or data from a free cluster to a paid cluster.

 Your actual costs will vary depending on additional factors such as transaction rate, the number of channels you require, the payload size on the transactions, and the maximum number of concurrent transactions.
 The pricing examples above are based on an {{site.data.keyword.cloud_notm}} Kubernetes single-zone cluster only.
 If you chose a multi-zone cluster, there are extra fees for the additional zones and the required multi-zone load balancer.